about our funding programs

 Specialist Homelessness Services program

-The Specialist Homelessness Services program (SHS) is a Commonwealth/State funded program which provides funding for a range of support and accommodation services to assist people who are homeless or at risk of homelessness, including women and children affected by domestic violence.
+The Specialist Homelessness Services (SHS) program is a Commonwealth/State funded program which provides funding for a range of support and accommodation services to assist people who are homeless or at risk of homelessness, including women and children affected by domestic violence.
 This program is now managed through Housing NSW.

 Staying Home Leaving Violence program